docker/docs/content/guides/docker-concepts/building-images/understanding-image-layers.md

 ![screenshot of the flowchart showing the benefits of the image layering](images/container_image_layer_reuse.webp?border=true)

-With this layering, you can easily extend the images of others!
-As a developer, it allows you to focus on your unique application needs.
+Layers let you extend images of others by reusing their base layers, allowing you to add only the data that your application needs.

 ### Merging the layers